Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Introduction

-where $u \in L^2(\o\;\R^M)$ and $W_r$ is a homogenized potential whose form depends on the rate of convergence $r: = \lim \frac{\delta_n}{\e_n}$.
+where $u \in L^1(\o;\R^M)$ and $W_r$ is a homogenized potential whose form depends on the rate of convergence $r: = \lim \frac{\delta}{\e}$.
 Since we are in the regime of fixed wells $a,b$, it is always possible to find many minimizers of $F_0$ which achieve zero energy even with a mass constraint.
 Thus, in order to better understand the minimizers, we need to consider the next order in the $\Gamma-$expansion.
 Similar to the heuristics for the homogeneous Modica-Mortola functional, ìt is possible to determine that the energy of having a transition layer between the phases will be of order $\e$.
 This leads us to consider the rescaled functional

 However, this energy has not been studied much in the literature due to technical mathematical difficulties it poses.
-The behavior of minimizers of such a model depends greatly on the rate at which $\e,\delta$ comparatively decay to $0$, i.e. $\e\ll \delta,\e \sim \delta$, or $\delta \ll \e$.
-The first two authors in collaboration with Hagerty and Popovici, in \cite{CriFonHagPop} rigorously characterized the first order Gamma-limit when $\e \sim \delta$.
+The behavior of minimizers of such a model depends greatly on the rate $r$ at which $\e,\delta$ comparatively decay to $0$, i.e., $\e\ll \delta,\e \sim \delta$, or $\delta \ll \e$.
+In \cite{CriFonHagPop} the first two authors in collaboration with Hagerty and Popovici, rigorously characterized the first order $\Gamma$-limit when $\e \sim \delta$.
 This has been recently extended to the fully coupled scalar case with stochastic homogenization \cite{Mar22}.
-For $\e \ll \delta$, the characterization of the $\Gamma-$limit is still open, but in \cite{CristoferiFonsecaGanedi}, the authors have identified an intermediate scaling of $\frac\e\delta$ and identified a $\Gamma-$limit with respect to strong two-scale convergence in an analysis which also extends to the case of spatially dependent phases.
+For $\e \ll \delta$, the characterization of the $\Gamma-$limit is still open, but in \cite{CristoferiFonsecaGanedi}, the authors have identified an intermediate scaling of $\frac\e\delta$ and characterized the $\Gamma-$limit with respect to strong two-scale convergence in an analysis that also extends to the case of spatially dependent phases.